Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 This is where education comes in - and when I say education I don't mean the beauracratic indoctrination that you see in schools these days.
 That doesn't work.

 So what does education represent?
 First and foremost I'd suggest it's applied practice of engagement with a context.
-This feels true at both individual and collective levels.
-On the individual level there is the Trivium and Quadrivium
+This implies that "how" is more important than "what" and indeed a focus on the "what" is where modern education has gone off the rails.
+If we ask about "how" we can see there

 One of way of assessing organisational maturity is Elinor Ostroms 'institutional grammar' where she and Sue Crawford suggested: